-Anne lives in a small village in Scotland with which she has been associated since early childhood.
-She is part of a thriving community there and recently organised a concert with the children of the village to raise funds for the children of Syria and The Red Cross.
+Anne lives in a small village in Scotland, with which she has been associated since early childhood.
+She is part of a thriving community there, organising fundraiser concerts with the village children to raise funds for the Syrian refugees and The Red Cross.
 The setting of one of her recent projects, ‘The Mother of All Burns’, is only a few miles from her cottage.

-She has recently collaborated with her old friend and fellow actor and musician, Brigit Forsyth, producing a folk music album, Angel of the North.
+A recent collaboration with her old friend and fellow actor and musician, Brigit Forsyth, led to the production of a folk music album, Angel of the North.

 This website is not intended as a comprehensive study of all Anne’s work, but as a flavour of what interests her.